-To get there we take a short and steep hike down through the rocky hills and end at a creek at the base of the natural bridge.
+To get there, take a short and steep hike down through the rocky hills and end at a creek at the base of the natural bridge.

-We watch a small waterfall trickle down into the creek and the surreal formations that tower above us recall a sci-fi movie set on a distant planet.
+Watch a small waterfall trickle down into the creek and the surreal formations that tower above recall a sci-fi movie set.

 The park offers four viewpoints that are easily accessible from the parking lot for views of the bridge from above and the other side.
 The pathways are great for taking in some nature and the pine trees and cacti that grow side by side.

 There’s also a picnic area that makes a great resting point after the hike.

 Wander around the creek and explore the greenery.